 Drinking water violations are issued on a calendar year cycle.
 There were 554 violations issued for calendar year 2011, continuing the decline seen over the past five years.
 Eighty-five percent of the violations issued in 2011 were for monitoring and/or reporting ("paperwork") violations.
 By the end of SFY2012.
-DOW had referred only nine systems Division to the of Enforcement for formal action under the EPA's Enforcement Referral Policy.
+DOW had referred only nine systems to Division the Enforcement for formal action under the EPA's Enforcement Referral Policy.